Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 Configure:

-* Which file types should be streamed vs. downloaded in ACA.
+* Which file types should be streamed vs. downloaded in Content Accelerator.
 * Actions that should display above the document when loaded in the stage.
 See the Action Configuration section for more details on how to configure specific actions.
 * Whether or not to burn in Annotations when viewing PDFs